stevejobws/HINGRL/README.md

 2. To obtained drug and disease network representation by deepWalk, run
   - python -m openne --method deepWalk --input data/AllDrDiIs_train.txt --graph-format edgelist --output AllEmbedding_DeepWalk.txt --representation-size 64

-### HINGRL.py
+### 'src' directory
+1. Contain the source code of each classifier
-To predict drug-disease associations by HINGRL, run
+2. To predict drug-disease associations by HINGRL, run
   - python HINGRL.py -d 1 -f 10
   - -d is dataset selection, which B-Dataset is represented as 1 and F-Dataset is represented as 2. -f is fold number of cross-validation, and its default is 10.
+3. To tune the hyperparameters of each machine learning classifier, run Random Forest Classifier
+  - python HINGRL.py -d 1 -f 10 -n 999
+  - -d and -f as described above, -n is the number of tree of RandomForestClassifier, and its default is 999.
+  Gaussian Naïve Bayes
+  - python Gaussian NB.py -d 1 -f 10
+  - -d and -f as described above, its hyperparameters are default.
+  K Nearest Neighbor
+  - python KNN.py -d 1 -f 10 -n 999
+  - -d and -f as described above, -n is the number of neighbors, and its default is 9.
+  Logistic Regression
+  - python LR.py -d 1 -f 10 -p l2
+  - -d and -f as described above, -p is regularization parameter, and its default is l2.
+  Support Vector Machine
+  - python SVM.py -d 1 -f 10 -k rbf -p l2
+  - -d and -f as described above, -k is kernel function and its default is rbf, -p is regularization parameter and its default is l2.

 ### Options
 See help for the other available options to use with *HINGRL*